 AMEB theory exams can be completed online.
 Students need to complete a theory workbook for their relevant grade (either Dulcie Holland’s “Master Your Theory” or Samantha Coates’ “How to Blitz Theory” books), plus I encourage students to also complete Dulcie Holland’s “Practise Your Theory” to test that they have adequately learned everything the need to for the exam.

 For Rockschool students, there is a Guidebook for Popular Music Theory for Debut to Grade 5 (and a 2nd, more advanced Guidebook for Grades 6 – 8), plus a workbook for each Grade.
-The Rockschool theory exams are held three times a year, and must be sat at the given venue.
+The Rockschool theory exams will become available online at some point in 2021.